aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_v2.md

 dependency.
 However, reading the aggregator value (i.e. calling <code><a href="aggregator_v2.md#0x1_aggregator_v2_read">read</a>(X)</code>) is a resource-intensive operation that also reduced parallelism, and should be avoided as much as possible.
+If you need to capture the value, without revealing it, use snapshot function instead, which has no parallelism impact.

 -  [Struct `Aggregator`](#0x1_aggregator_v2_Aggregator)